rovin99/Distributed-Lock-Manager/README.md

 - `lock_release`: Release the distributed lock (with token validation)
 - `file_append`: Append data to a file (requires valid lock token)
 - `client_close`: Close the client connection
-- `renew_lease`: Renew the lock lease to prevent timeout
+- `renew_lease`: Renew the lock lease to prevent timeout (includes RequestCache for consistency)

 Each operation includes:
 - Unique request IDs for deduplication
 - Token validation for security
 - Retry mechanisms for reliability
 - Proper error handling and status codes
+- Request caching for idempotency and consistency across RPCs